florimondmanca/djangorestframework-api-key/CONTRIBUTING.md

     - Release title, `Version 2.1.0`.
     - Description copied from the changelog.
 - Once created, this release will be automatically uploaded to PyPI via a publish job on Azure Pipelines.
-- Deploy the docs using: `scripts/docs gh-deploy`
+- Deploy the docs using: `make docs-deploy`